SentriKasi/SentriKasi/README.md

-👋 Hi, I’m @SentriKasi
+**👋 Hi, I’m @SentriKasi**

 - 👀 I’m interested in app development, tech for community impact, and sustainable solutions
 - 🌱 I’m currently learning full-stack development, UI/UX design, and cloud computing
 - 💞️ I’m looking to collaborate on innovative mobile/web apps, especially those solving real-world problems
-- 📫 How to reach me: [your email here] or connect with me on [LinkedIn/Twitter/etc.]
+- 📫 How to reach me: giftmxolisimasango@gmail.com or connect with me on [LinkedIn/Twitter/etc.]
-- 😄 Pronouns: he/him (or your preferred pronouns)
+- 😄 Pronouns: The Future Of Africa
 - ⚡ Fun fact: I’m passionate about using technology to transform local economies and empower underserved communities

 <!---